 Dr. Heather Galloway is a professor of Physics and teaches a wide range of classes including: University Seminar, Freshman Physics, Quantum Mechanics, and Building a Greener Future: One Home at a Time.
 Her research and professional activities now focus on science education and her favorite part about being the Honors Dean is reading all the honors theses.

 Diann McCabe is a senior lecturer and teaches University Seminar, Teaching Poetry to Children, and Honors Senior Seminar.
 As Co-Chair of the Common Experience she helps coordinate events in Honors as well as on campus.
 She is also the chair of the LBJ/MLK Crossroads Memorial Project and serves on the board of the Friends of the Fine Arts and is a board member of the San Marcos Arts Commission.
 She was a student in the honors program and graduated with a degree in English and a MFA in Creative Writing (Poetry) from Texas State.
 Her favorite part of Honors is talking to students and faculty about ideas, and helping set those ideas in motion.

 Senior Administrative Assistant

-Melanie Liddle is the Administrative Assistant for the Honors College and has served in this position for six years.
+Melanie Liddle is the Administrative Assistant for the Honors College and has served in this position for seven years.
 She earned her BA in History at Austin College and has completed graduate studies in History and Historical Archaeology.
 Melanie is responsible for scheduling events and meetings, planning and holding receptions, and a multitude of other responsibilities.
 She is a strong and dedicated presence in the Honors College.

 John Hood, MFA